Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/utilities/interactions.md

 ## Pointer events

-Bootstrap provides `pe-none` and `pe-auto` classes to prevent or add element interactions.
+Boosted provides `pe-none` and `pe-auto` classes to prevent or add element interactions.

 {{< example >}}
 <p><a href="#" class="pe-none">This link</a> can not be clicked.</p>